RustaceansKenya/driver-development-book/README.md

 # driver-development-book
 This book explains driver development using Rust.
 It does so by procedurally creating a UART driver for a RISCV chip.
+You do not need a physical chip to get through... but having one in the later chapters is highly encouraged so as to garner a more hands-on experience.

 ### Why the UART?